 The null and alternate hypothesis for this test can be stated as:

-Under the null hypothesis, coefficients of both fixed effects and random effects model are consistent.
+Under the null hypothesis, the coefficients of both the fixed effects and random effects models are consistent.
 However, only the coefficients of the random effects model are efficient.
 If we cannot reject the null hypothesis using the Wu-Hausman test, it means that the random-effects model should be preferred.

 On the other hand, only the coefficients of the fixed effects model are consistent under the alternate hypothesis.
 The coefficients of the random effects model are not consistent.
 If we reject the null hypothesis, the fixed-effects model should be preferred instead of a random-effects model.

 The statistic can be estimated using statistical software packages.